 After 4 years of waiting, our darling Phoenix was adopted.
-But it was an extra-special adoption… This is no ordinary home: Phoenix is one of 4 rescue doggies who live in a very special care facility which is home to 35 Alzheimers patients.
+But it was an extra-special adoption because this is no ordinary home: Phoenix is one of 4 rescue doggies who live in a very special care facility which is home to 35 Alzheimer’s Disease patients.
 Emsie, who runs the home, has a few rescue dogs herself and knows how fantastic they can be; she says that the difference these dogs make to the residents is phenomenal.

 What an eye opener – it leaves me so humble.”

-So, now we know why Phoenix waited so long: he had a very, very special purpose in life.
+So, now we know why Phoenix waited so long: he had a very, very special purpose in life – changing the world for elderly folks who need him as much as he needs them.
 We have to admit, we all shed tears when we read about what he had done – tears of happiness and amazement at just how wonderful dogs can be, and joy that he found his place in the world.

 Please bear this in mind next time you look for a new dog and consider overlooking that ‘plain, ordinary shelter dog’!
 There may be a lot more to them than meets the eye…